-Staff who discover students accessing inappropriate sites should report the student to the Principal and these sites to ITS.
+Staff who discover students accessing inappropriate sites should report these sites to ITS.
 If possible, ITS will use the District's Internet Content Filtering mechanism to block this sort of inappropriate material or use.
 The District reserves the right to assign staff to evaluate reported inappropriate sites and block them if they are determined to be offensive or in some way a misuse of District networks.
 ITS staff performing this function will maintain a folder with these requests.